 The Shocking Truth About Fake Followers on UK Politicians’ Twitter Accounts: An Unfair Advantage

 Twitter has become one of the primary platforms for politicians to connect with their constituents and promote their political views.
-However, not all the followers on these politicians’ Twitter accounts are genuine.
+However, not all the followers on politicians’ Twitter accounts are genuine.
 In recent years, the issue of fake followers has become increasingly prevalent on social media platforms, and this is no different for UK politicians.
-In this blog post, we will explore the extent of fake followers on the Twitter accounts of the Labour Shadow Cabinet and the Conservative Cabinet.
+In this blog post, we explore the prevalence of fake followers on the Twitter accounts of the Labour Shadow Cabinet and the Conservative Cabinet.

 Conservative Cabinet